 Breaking Cycles of Violence in Communities

 All people desire to live in safe, healthy and thriving communities.
 When gun violence occurs, it does not just impact individuals, it devastates entire communities, as it did when six worshippers were murdered in a mosque in Quebec City in 2017 and when 22 people were murdered in Nova Scotia in 2020.
+According to the most recently available data from Statistics Canada, the number of shootings across the country more than doubled between 2018 and 2023, rising from 1,151 incidents to 2,323.

 While gun control is one measure the church has advocated for, it is imperative to acknowledge the complex intersection of racism, xenophobia, misogyny, economic and social marginalization, isolation, domestic violence, and poverty that are inextricably linked to community wellbeing.
 Systemic injustices such as these are toxic.
 The harms of gun violence in communities are part of an ongoing cycle: violence causes trauma, contributing to isolation, poor well-being, and economic insecurity.
 These experiences often are fertile ground for further violence.
 This letter encourages our elected leaders to enact policies and programs that cultivate justice and look to address root causes of gun violence.
 It is only in ending all forms of oppression that all people will be able thrive.